 The Ninja Foodi smokeless indoor grill was already the greatest thing I’d bought in 2020.
 And when lockdown hit?
 It was nothing short of a godsend.
 That’s not hyperbole.
-The Foodi grill is the best smokeless grill out there, essentially the grilling-indoors equivalent of the 1962 Green Bay Packers.
-Like the Packers, it can seemingly do it all.
+The Foodi Grill is the best smokeless grill out there and good enough to rival some of the best regular grills, making it the equivalent of the 1962 Green Bay Packers: It can seemingly do it all.

 I live in an inclement area of Northeast Ohio so I often avoid schlepping outside to the grill in the cooler months.
 I like grilling, I just don’t love freezing my ass off — even when pressured to do so by my two meat-loving boys, who will tuck into pretty much anything with grill marks.
 I’m such cheesehead-level fan of the Ninja Foodi because it makes it possible to grill all the time, no matter what — yard or no yard, blizzard or heat wave, coronavirus or not.
 It ensures that my kids can get their grilled goods even if there’s a hail storm and a pandemic outside.

 The Ninja Foodi indoor grill works by heating up the grill insert to a blistering 500 degrees.
 That hot grill plate, combined with a convection system that circulates the air, means that food cooks quickly and comes off the grill nicely browned and crisp — complete with those classic grill marks to show off your work.
 Because the Foodi grill’s cooking temperatures are also adjustable, this convection system also allows you to grill frozen food without thawing it first, an amazing time-saver.